isabella232/journey-optimizer-learn.en/help/report-and-monitor/live-and-global-reports.md

 ---
 title: Live and global reports
 description: Learn the difference between live and global reports, how to access and analyze the Journey and the Message specific reports, and how to modify the report dashboards.
 kt: 7690
 thumbnail: 334108.jpg
 feature: Reporting
 doc-type: feature video
 team: PM
 role: Administrator
 level: Beginner
+exl-id: 9e94b335-7e5d-4753-aead-d18f42776fdd
 ---
 # Live and global reports

 Learn the difference between live and global reports, how to access and analyze the Journey and the Message specific reports, and how to modify the report dashboards.